binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Narrow Rule:</b> In New York, Barry would not satisfy the second element (voluntary act/omission plus legal duty)of actus reus</p>

 **Justifications for the common law approach to punishing people for omissions (pp. 146-7)**

 - Punishing people for omission increases the risk of convicting morally innocent persons
 - Difficult line-drawing questions arise: for example, if a person is dying of a knife wound in a city street and 100 people walk by, who should be punished for omission?
 - Bystander effect: everyone thinks someone else is going to help
-- Issue of freedom: A penal law that prohibits an individual from X (i.e. killing another person) permits that individual to do anything other than X. In contrast, a law that requires a person to do Y (e.g. help a bystander) bars that person from doing anything other than Y. (I don’t understand this).
+- Issue of freedom: A penal law that prohibits an individual from X (i.e. killing another person) permits that individual to do anything other than X. In contrast, a law that requires a person to do Y (e.g. help a bystander) bars that person from doing anything other than Y.

 <p style="margin-left:7%; margin-right:10%;"><b>Kitty Genovese case</b> (young woman coming home late at night, attacked, neighbors yelled, walked away)</p>

+<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b> (see slide) (someone in hallway shouting help vicious dog and I don’t want to get up and stop watching TV.
-Am I legally responsible?)</p>
+<p style="margin-left:10%; margin-right:10%;">Person in hallway shouting help vicious dog.
+Prof K in apartment, does want to get up and stop watching TV.
+Is Prof K legally responsible?
+No, he's not.)</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> No, because ...</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> There is no criminal liability for failure to act unless there is a legal duty to act.</p>

-<p style="margin-left:10%; margin-right:10%;"> What if I’m standing with door open and I‘m looking and person is running towards open door and I slam it?</p>
+<p style="margin-left:10%; margin-right:10%;">Same situation, but Prof K is standing with door open and looking.
+Person is running towards the open door chased by vicious dog, and Prof K slams the door closed.
+Is Prof K legally responsible?
+Yes, because slamming the door was a voluntary act.</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Narrow Rule:</b> Yes, I'm responsible because it’s a voluntary act, so the Voluntary act element of actus reus is satisfied. <i>This doesn’t mean that there is a crime.</i></p>
+<p style="margin-left:10%; margin-right:10%;"><b>Answer:</b> If a person performs a voluntary act that results in harm to another person, the voluntary act element of actus reus is satisfied.
+(This doesn’t mean that there's a crime)</p>

 **Distinguishing Acts from omissions**